kendru/learn-cljs/content/section-2/lesson-13-interacting-with-javascript-data.md

 1. Creating an object with the `js-obj` function
 2. Creating an object with the literal `#js {}` syntax

-The `js-obj` function takes an even number of arguments, which expected to be pairs of key, value.
+The `js-obj` function takes an even number of arguments, which are expected to be pairs of key, value.
 The literal syntax looks like a ClojureScript map proceeded by `#js`.
 Both of these forms produce identical JavaScript objects, but the literal syntax is by far the most common.

 We can get properties on JavaScript objects with the property access syntax: `(.-property object)`, and we can use the `set!` function to update a property.